usami-muzugi/ITSource/src/main/java/cn/ximcloud/itsource/demo/jfc/Metalworks/README.txt

    using Metal.

 6. The Theme menu allows you to change the color theme of the application.
-The default theme (Steel) and several other demo themes are included.
+The default theme (Steel) and several owner demo themes are included.
 Note that the themes can control not only the colors, but also the sizes of many controls.
    Also included with this demo is the PropertiesMetalTheme